lw8192/Red-Team-Rising/CheatSheets/Enumeration.md

     autorecon 127.0.0.1 --only-scans-dir -v
     nmap -A -sV -T 4 -vv 127.0.0.1
     nmap -sV -sT -p- --min-rate 200 -vv 127.0.0.1

+    OSCP common scan types: -A, -sU, -sS, sV,
+    debug: -vv, -d, --reason

     nc -nvzw1 192.168.53.120 1-65535 2>&1 | grep open

+More scan types:

+    -T0 or T1 (evade IDS or firewall detection)
+    -sN (TCP NULL scan - no response if open or blocked by firewall)
+    -sF (TCP FIN scan - no response if open or blocked by firewall) -sX (TCP XMAS scan - FINE/PSH/URG - no response if open or blocked by firewall)

+    -sA (TCP ACK scan - see what ports are not filtered by a firewall) -sW (TCP Window / ACK scan - what ports are not filtered --scanflags (custom scan)

+   -S <spoof ip>, --spoof-mac <spoof MAC>,
+   -D <decoy ip>, <own ip>
+   -sI <Zombie ip>

 ## Service Enum